Tour Croatia: Fabled Illyria and the Adriatic Coast

 (B) breakfast, (L) lunch, (D) dinner

 Day 2: Arrive Zagreb, the capital of Croatia, and transfer to the Hotel Dubrovnik.
 After time to rest, walk to the nearby Archaeology Museum where more than 400,000 artifacts are on display, most from different regions in Croatia.
+Overnight at the Hilton Double Tree.
 (D)

 Day 6: Located just north of Lake Vrana, Croatia’s largest lake, the ruins of the castle of Vrana tower over the countryside.
 During medieval times, this fortified town was one of the most important centers of political life and the Benedictine monastery here kept the crown of Croatian Kings.
 After walking through the remains, continue to Sibenik’s St. James Cathedral, a UNESCO World Heritage Site.
 Created of stone quarried from offshore islands, it is a beautiful example of the transitional Gothic-Renaissance period.
 Although the church interior contains masterpiece works by both Dalmatian and Venetian artists, the highlight of the church is the gallery of sculpted heads of 15th-century Sibenik citizens inlaid on the exterior façade.
-Our lunch will be a specially-arranged wine pairing at Bibich Winery, producer of some of Croatia’s finest wines.
+Our lunch will be accompanied by a specially-arranged wine pairing.
 Transfer to Split and overnight two nights in the Hotel Cornaro located on the edge of the historic area.
 (B/L)

 Day 7:Downtown Split is dominated by the remains of the massive Palace of Diocletian, originally erected at the turn of the 4th century as a luxurious retirement residence for the Emperor.
 After being abandoned for several centuries, the palace served as a refuge for people who fled their villages when Slavic tribes invaded, and eventually the immense building turned into a city.
 Today, about 3,000 people live inside the walls of the former Roman palace.
 After walking through Split’s historic center, a designated UNESCO World Heritage Site, move on to neighboring Trogir, another UNESCO World Heritage Site.
 Built on a small island attached to the mainland by a bridge, this is a lovely medieval town with cobblestone streets, battlements, Romanesque churches and Venetian period red tiled houses.
 The UNESCO World Heritage Site of Stećci Medieval Tombstones Graveyards is made up of 28 cemeteries spread through four countries.
 They are noted for the regionally distinctive 12th to 16th century tombstones, or stećci, usually carved from limestone and featuring a wide range of ornamental motifs and inscriptions.
 This afternoon we will visit the one in Velika before returning to Split with dinner on our own.
 (B/L)